danielconstantinidis/cCAL/README.md

 Instructions
 ============

-- This program is a command-line based calculator written in C
+-This program is a command-line based calculator written in C
 - You can add, subtract, multiply and divide.
 - The program is based on a loop that is designed to read user input for a number and a symbol.